-In 2016, Stanford honored him by inviting him back as Visiting Artist, during which time he developed several interdisciplinary projects with departments ranging from Dance Choreography, to Material Science, to Environmental Engineering.
+In 2016, Stanford invited him back as Visiting Artist, during which time he developed several interdisciplinary projects with departments ranging from Dance Choreography, to Material Science, to Environmental Engineering.
 Later that same year, Clift won the prestigious International Visiting Artist prize through Australia’s Sculpture by the Sea exhibition, one of the most-visited outdoor sculpture exhibitions in the world.
 And in 2021 he was awarded the 2022 Prix de Henry Clews, a biennial art prize originating in France.
 As part of the Prix, he is spending from the fall of 2022 through the summer of 2023 developing new sculpture projects at the Chateau de La Napoule, in the town of Mandelieu-La Napoule, France.

 While much of his early work was in wood, as the scale and complexity of his pieces has increased he has mastered a wide range of materials to keep up.
 Large-scale and site-specific works are now a primary focus, in materials ranging from steel, to carbon fiber composite, to ultra-high-performance concrete.

 I explore gesture in sculpture through the interaction of form, gravity, and balance.
 This interaction is my medium, as much as any physical material.